YakinRubaiat/Report-on-Pima-indian-diabetes-data-set/index.md

 ## 1. Abstract

 This report about the analysis of a Pima-Indian dataset and how we get 85 percent accuracy.
 This process can be divided into three part.
-First, Recover the missing Data.
-Second, Select the useful feature by greedy based feature selection algorithm.
-Third, Use MLP(Multilayer Perceptron) algorithm for Train the model.
+First, recover the missing Data.
+Second, select the useful feature by greedy based feature selection algorithm.
+Third, use the MLP(Multilayer Perceptron) algorithm for training the model.

 ## 2. Introdiction